 What should I pack for a trip to Czechia?

-What you pack for a trip to the Czech Republic depends on the time of year you’re visiting.
+What you pack for a trip to the Czech Republic depends on the time of year you visit.
 If you’re visiting in the winter, be sure to pack warm clothes, like a coat, hat, and gloves.
 If you’re visiting in the summer, pack light clothing and sunscreen.
-And, no matter when you’re visiting, be sure to pack comfortable shoes!
+And, no matter when you visit, be sure to pack comfortable shoes.

 What are the best things to do in the Czech Republic?

-There are so many great things to do in the Czech Republic!
-Some of the best things to do include visiting Aqualand Moravia, taking a hike in Bohemian Switzerland National Park, exploring Český Krumlov Castle, and visiting Prague Castle.
+Some of the best things to do include visiting Aqualand Moravia, hiking in Bohemian Switzerland National Park, exploring Český Krumlov Castle, and visiting Prague Castle.